-There are a lot of reasons why “Rafiki,” which played in the Un Certain Regard section of the Cannes Film Festival on Wednesday, is a significant movie.
+There are a lot of reasons why “Rafiki,” which played in the Un Certain Regard section of the Cannes Film Festival last spring, is a significant movie.
 It’s the first Kenyan film ever to make Cannes’ main selection, for one thing.
 It is a rare same-sex romance to come out of Africa, where intolerance for homosexuality runs strong (and has been encouraged by religious-right westerners).
 And it was banned in its home country in the weeks before Cannes, making its international exposure even more important.

 None of this has anything to do with the quality of the film — but it gives Cannes viewers reasons to give “Rafiki” the benefit of the doubt, which its premiere audience at the Salle Debussy did.
 Second-time director Wanuri Kahiu, one of a larger-than-usual contingent of female directors in the main selection, has crafted a modest, at times striking drama that is perhaps more notable for what it represents than what it is.